breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 $ sudo certbot --nginx -d cloud.example.com
 ```
 During this process we will be asked if Certbot should also redirect all Http traffic to Https.
-I recommend doing it on your own for example by checking out my Server-Block Examples (_coming soon_).
+I recommend doing it on your own for example by checking out my [Server-Block Examples](/tutorial/Nginx-Server-Blocks.html).
 Otherwise just press '2' and Certbot will handle that for us.

 #### Renewing Certificates